 Generally, I try to limit my travel to every other week.
 My goal is to be gone no more than three days (two nights) unless I am traveling overseas.
 I almost never travel on weekends.

 Last week broke all of those rules.
 A commitment I have as CEO collided with a commitment I have to one of the charities I support.
 The first half of the week I needed to be in LA for a conference.
 The weekend required me to be present for a board meeting and the committee meetings that preceded it.
 I was on the road from Tuesday night through Monday afternoon.

-On Thursday I received a one sentence email from my 11-year-old son:
+On Thursday I received a short email from my 11-year-old son Joseph:

-“Hi Daddy I am super nervous is about tryouts I want you to be here for them”
+“Hi Daddy.
+I am super nervous about tryouts.
+I want you to be here for them.”